FountainExponential/web/README.md

 The references to other files could be defined in the metadata at the top of the Fountain file, but could also be included run time as special inline code imports.

+#### Dramatis Personae or Character list
+A stageplay generaly has a Dramatis Personae because every actors plays multiple roles.
+For a screenplay a Character list is considered bad form, because there shouldn't be so many characters that a list is needed to keep track of them.
+The characters should be memorable anough to be in the screenplay, although a tiny reminder in the action text can be helpfull.
+The Character list should be created from the Characters used in the script.
+A list of possible Characters could be added to the metadata to make it possible to select the character in the editor.
+Be able to view where a character is used in the text and to jump to that part of the text is helpfull, but is mostly a thing of the editor not the format.

 ### Commonmark
 Commonmark is the Markdown standard all Markdown implementers agree on.
 Fountain is a bit strange, because it does not adhere to the Commonmark standard.
 The thinking being that Fountain is specific for screenplay writing and things like tables will never be in a screenplay.
 Adding missing Commonmark functionality will make it easier for experienced Markdown users to pick it up.